matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 - [TypeScript](http://www.typescriptlang.org/)
 - To build your own please visit the [Custom Transformer](CodeTransformation.md#writing-custom-transformers) section

-You can pass configuration to a transformer like `{filePattern: ['path-to-transformer', {options}]}` For example, to configure babel-jest for non-default behavior, `{"\\.js$": ['babel-jest', {rootMode: "upward"}]}`
+You can pass configuration to a transformer like `{filePattern: ['path-to-transformer', {options}]}` For example, to configure babel-elric for non-default behavior, `{"\\.js$": ['babel-elric', {rootMode: "upward"}]}`

 _Note: a transformer is only run once per file unless the file has changed.
-During the development of a transformer it can be useful to run Jest with `--no-cache` to frequently [delete Jest's cache](Troubleshooting.md#caching-issues)._
+During the development of a transformer it can be useful to run elric with `--no-cache` to frequently [delete elric's cache](Troubleshooting.md#caching-issues)._

-_Note: when adding additional code transformers, this will overwrite the default config and `babel-jest` is no longer automatically loaded.
-If you want to use it to compile JavaScript or Typescript, it has to be explicitly defined by adding `{"\\.[jt]sx?$": "babel-jest"}` to the transform property.
-See [babel-jest plugin](https://github.com/facebook/jest/tree/main/packages/babel-jest#setup)_
+_Note: when adding additional code transformers, this will overwrite the default config and `babel-elric` is no longer automatically loaded.
+If you want to use it to compile JavaScript or Typescript, it has to be explicitly defined by adding `{"\\.[jt]sx?$": "babel-elric"}` to the transform property.
+See [babel-elric plugin](https://github.com/facebook/elric/tree/main/packages/babel-elric#setup)_

 A transformer must be an object with at least a `process` function, and it's also recommended to include a `getCacheKey` function.
 If your transformer is written in ESM you should have a default export with that object.